DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/DXC-INSIGHTS/Periodic-monitoring-configuration/Periodic_monitoring_configuration.md

 ### 2.Start the Periodic Monitoring Batch Job
 The monitoring rules focus on polling the current system health.
 This is accomplished through a single batch job that executes the monitoring business rules.
 Navigate to **System administrators > Setup > Insights for D365 FO >Periodic monitoring > Periodic monitoring batch service**

 Only one instance is required, and it does not need recurrence as this is set automatcially based on the refresh intervals set in [Periodic Monitoring Configuration](Periodic_monitoring_configuration.md#1-periodic-monitoring-configuration).
 The batch job will manage itself and sleep until the next time it needs to run.
-Ensure to set the **Batch processing** option to 'Yes' and click *'OK'* to start the batch job.
+The **Batch processing** option is set to 'Yes' by default.
+Click *'OK'* to start the batch job.

 ![Monitoring_batch](../IMAGES/Monitoring_batch.png)